-2. Ortlieb Handlebar Pack
+Ortlieb Handlebar Pack

-It’s available in 2 sizes; 9 and 15 litres.
+Ortlieb is one of the leading brands in bikepacking and bike touring bags.
+So this bag is no exception.
+It’s available in 2 sizes; 9 and 15 liters.
 The larger version is ideal for bikepacking and storing larger accessories.

 Balanced weight distribution is brought about by the cylindrical shape of this bag.
-It’s made from a waterproof material with a highly highly luminous 3M Scotchlite reflectors on its outer surface for extra visibility at night.
+It’s made from a waterproof material with highly luminous 3M Scotchlite reflectors on its outer surface for extra visibility at night.

-Mounting is easily achieved through quick-release straps, which can be adjusted.
+Mounting is easily achieved through quick-release system, which can be adjusted.
 This bag also has reflective logos to keep you visible at night.
 It’s made from waterproof 600D nylon material that has an innovative seamless design to keep your contents safe.

 Thule is one of the leading names when it comes to bike accessories such as bike racks and bike bags.
 You can certainly expect a quality product in the Thule Shield.

 The Thule Shield is designed with easy access in mind.
-It has a volume of 10 litres, adequate to store items such as your smartphone, some snacks, a jacket with some space still left.
+It has a volume of 10 liters, adequate to store items such as your smartphone, some snacks, a jacket with some space still left.

 The main body is made of nylon and rated at IP54, meaning it’s dustproof and water splash resistant.
 It also has an integrated attachment, which you can use to install a bike headlight for night riding.

-You can choose from 3 different colors; black, khaki and green to match your bike or even bar tape color.
+You can choose from 3 different colors; black, khaki, and green to match your bike or even bar tape color.
 You can open it easily for access through the zipper system found on the top side.
 Installation can be easily achieved through two leather straps.

-It weighs 150g, making it quite lightweight and measures 10” x 5.5” x 8”.
+It weighs 150g, making it quite lightweight, and measures 10” x 5.5” x 8”.